Laplasjan107/SnakeGame/src/README.txt

 TODO:
 1) Check if new food coordinates is free.
+DONE
+2) Pause the Game.
+3) Colour the Snake.
+4) Some kind of a menu?